mdcatapult/spreadsheet-to-text-converter/README.md

 * **CONSUMER_QUEUE** - name of the queue to consume, will auto create and auto bind to exchange
 * **CONSUMER_TOPICS** - optiona: topics to use as routing keys when attaching to exchange (default: klein.ner.leadmine)
 * **CONSUMER_CONCURRENT** - optional: number of messages to handle concurrently (default: 1)
+*

+These are the formats currently working with their mimetype counts in the document library.
+I've worked from the top down to make sure we can process as many docs as possible:

+{ "_id" : "application/vnd.openxmlformats-officedocument.spreadsheetml.sheet", "count" : 133252 }
+{ "_id" : "application/vnd.ms-excel", "count" : 87792 }
+{ "_id" : "text/csv", "count" : 70305 }
+{ "_id" : "application/vnd.ms-excel.sheet.macroenabled.12", "count" : 142 }

+Not currently processing:

+{ "_id" : "application/vnd.oasis.opendocument.spreadsheet", "count" : 333 }
+{ "_id" : "application/vnd.oasis.opendocument.spreadsheet-template", "count" : 3 }